 Armenia Travel Medical Insurance for International Travelers – FAQs

 Though the place is warm and welcoming, there is minimal medical infrastructure.
 The nation is sparsely populated, and medical care is found only in the capital, Yerevan.
-If you contract anything complicated, air evacuation to Turkey is your only fallback option.
+If you contract anything complicated, air evacuation to another country is your only fallback option.

 Do I need travel medical insurance for Armenia?

 There is no mandatory requirement for you to buy travel medical insurance before you arrive in Armenia.
-However, considering that the nearest available option for significant treatment is in Turkey, which requires mandatory travel medical insurance, you would do well to buy adequate coverage.
+However, considering that the nearest available option for significant treatment is in another country, you would do well to buy adequate coverage.

 Why buy travel medical insurance for Armenia?

 An idyllic vacation filled with trips to medieval monasteries and a lake in the sky can quickly turn into a nightmare.
 Illness strikes without warning, and you could suffer a fracture or even a cardiac arrest due to overexertion.
-Medical treatment in neighboring Turkey is expensive, and you should buy travel medical insurance to defray expenses.
+Therefore, you should buy travel medical insurance to defray expenses.

 Armenia Trip Cancellation Insurance for International Travelers – FAQs